Pinkenba, Queensland: Economy

 Pinkenba is the site of BP's Bulwer Island Refinery (an import terminal since 2015), and Shell's Pinkenba Terminal.
 In 2011, Shell's operations at Bulwer Island were expanded, with the opening of a new bitumen and marine fuel import facility.
 Shell facilities include its Queensland state office, a bitumen plant, a lubricants and grease manufacturing facility, several warehouses and a fuel storage unit.

 Education

 There are no schools in Pinkenba.
 The nearest government primary school is Hamilton State School in Hamilton to the south-west.
-The nearest government secondary school is Aviation State High School in Hendra to the west.
+The nearest government secondary school is Aviation High in Hendra to the west.